 Gelateria del Teatro is in the same upper echelon of high-quality, truly homemade gelato.
 They have artisan flavors and a few old classics.
 You’re not going to find their gelato piled high in the display window with nuts, chocolate swirls etc…. and this a good thing.
 You will see their fresh ingredients though and you can even watch the chefs in action through the side window.

 Via dei Coronari, 65-66

 Above photo was taken about 7 seconds before I DROPPED IT!
 That beloved chocolate shell cracked helplessly to the ground.
 The gelato portion was protected and salvageable.
 I’m slightly ashamed to admit I picked up the cup, scraped off the top portion that had touched the cobblestone, and finished the rest with desperation as if I’d survived a famine.
-Frigidarium was that good.
+Frigidarium is that good.

 Via del Governo Vecchio, 112